rdf-connect/log-processor-ts/README.md

 [![Build and tests with Node.js](https://github.com/rdf-connect/log-processor-ts/actions/workflows/build-test.yml/badge.svg)](https://github.com/rdf-connect/log-processor-ts/actions/workflows/build-test.yml)

-This repository contains a simple processor to log an incoming stream to the console for the RDF Connect framework.
+This repository contains a simple processor to log an incoming stream to the RDF-Connect logging system.

 The processor accepts input from a stream, logs it to the console, and pipes it back into the outgoing stream.
 Winston is used to log the incoming data, unless the `raw` option is set to `true`, in which case the data is logged